cvs-health/testilo/README.md

 A user can invoke `batch()` in this way:

 - Create a target list and save it as a text file (with tab-delimited items in newline-delimited lines) in the `targetLists` subdirectory of the `SPECDIR` directory.
-Name the file `x.tsv`, where `x` is the list ID.
+Name the file `x.txt`, where `x` is the list ID.
 - In the Testilo project directory, execute the statement `node call batch id what`.

 In this statement, replace `id` with the list ID and `what` with a string describing the batch.
 Example: `node call batch divns 'ABC company divisions'`.